Python String find() method

-The find() method returns the lowest index of the substring if it is found in given string.
-If its is not found then it returns -1.
+Python String find() method returns the lowest index of the substring if it is found in a given string.
+If it is not found then it returns -1.

-sub : It’s the substring which needs to be searched in the given string.
+- sub: It’s the substring that needs to be searched in the given string.

-start : Starting position where sub is needs to be checked within the string.
+- start: Starting position where the sub needs to be checked within the string.

-end : Ending position where suffix is needs to be checked within the string.
+- end: Ending position where suffix needs to be checked within the string.

-NOTE : If start and end indexes are not provided then by default it takes 0 and length-1 as starting and ending indexes where ending indxes is not included in our search.
+Note #1: If start and end indexes are not provided then by default it takes 0 and length-1 as starting and ending indexes where ending indexes are not included in our search.

-returns the lowest index of the substring if it is found in given string.
+Returns the lowest index of the substring if it is found in a given string.
 If it’s not found then it returns -1.

 Substring 'geeks' found at index: 0 Substring 'for ' found at index: 6 Doesn't contains given substring